 Therapy for Teens

-Being a teen today can feel overwhelming.
-I help teens make sense of their feelings, express themselves in healthy ways, and find tools to manage stress and everyday life.
+I help teens make sense of their feelings, express themselves in healthy ways, and build confidence and self-compassion—all in a safe, supportive space.

 Helping teens manage strong emotions